info201a-w21/project-bryson716/README.md

   * What are the most prevalent mental illnesses in society?

   ### Finding Data
-* Morgan (title)
+* **2018 Mental Health Client-level Data**
-  * Where did you download the data (e.g., a web URL)?
+  * We downloaded the data from [SAMHDA](https://www.datafiles.samhsa.gov/study-dataset/mental-health-client-level-data-2018-mh-cld-2018-ds0001-nid19104), a data archive for the Substance Abuse and Mental Health Services Administration.
-  * How was the data collected or generated?
+  * The data was collected from clients who receive mental health services provided/funded by state mental health agencies (SMHA).
-  * Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?
+  * The data focuses on clients as individual rows.
+It is meant to show what services people are receiving for mental health through the state.
+Data was collected by each state's SMHA individually and combined to form a record of 2018.
+It is important to note that some states and territories were excluded from data collection (see note on website).
-  * How many observations (rows) are in your data?
+  * There are 6213791 observations in this dataset.
-  * How many features (columns) are in the data?
+  * There are 40 features in this dataset.
-  * What questions (from above) can be answered using the data in this dataset?
+  * This dataset can be used to help answer questions relating to demographic disparities in mental illness diagnosis and treatment.
 * **OMSI Mental Health in Tech Surveys**
   * A series of OSMI Mental Health in Tech Survey datasets were downloaded via the [Kaggle website](https://www.kaggle.com/osmihelp).
   * OSMI collected online surveys from random people who work in the tech industry.